- We advise you to exercise normal safety precautions.

 Entry and exit

-Information on entry requirements and visa conditions for the Republic of Cyprus, including for travel between the southern and northern sectors of the island can be found on the website of the Ministry of Foreign Affairs of the Republic of Cyprus.
+Information on entry requirements and visa conditions for the Republic of Cyprus, including for travel between the southern and northern sectors of the island can be found on the website of the Ministry of Foreign Affairs of the Republic of Cyprus, including the Civil Registry and Migration Department of Cyprus, including the migration section.

 The Republic of Cyprus Government has designated the airports of Larnaca and Paphos and the seaports of Larnaca, Limassol, Latsi and Paphos as legal ports of entry into and exit from Cyprus.
 Despite the partial lifting of restrictions on crossing between the north and the south, entry or exit via any air or seaport in northern Cyprus, including Tymbou (Ercan) and Lefkoniko (Gecitkale) airports and the seaports of Kyrenia (Girne) and Famagusta (Gazi Magusa), is still regarded by the Republic of Cyprus Government as an illegal act.
 The Republic of Cyprus government authorities reserve the right to impose legal sanctions on Australians entering Cyprus via northern airports and seaports.